MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-tax-agent.md

 5. Click **Payment proposal** \> **Create payment proposal** to open the **Vendor payment proposal** form.

 6. In the **Proposal type** field, select the type of payment proposal to create.
 You can create the proposal by due date, cash discount date, or both due date and cash discount date.
-For more information, see [Vendor payment proposal (class form)](https://technet.microsoft.com/en-us/library/aa554537\(v=ax.60\)).

     > [!NOTE]